The Hemodialysis Technician Training program is designed to prepare students for employment as hemodialysis technicians or dialysis technicians.

 Estimated Costs (based on 1 FULL year of documented Florida residency):

 |Books & Supplies (approx.)

 For more information about the Hemodialysis Technician, contact us today!

 Click here to download a PDF brochure for the Hemodialysis Technician program.

-Students enrolling in any Health Science Education program must undergo a Level II criminal background check and drug screening, per the Joint Commission of Healthcare Organizations.
+Students enrolling in any Health Science Education program must undergo a Level II criminal background check and drug screening, per the Joint Commission.
 Students who do not have a valid social security number may encounter difficulty with certain state licensing agencies and registries.
 Contact the program counselor for specific information.

 Adobe Reader is required to view the pdf file above.
 If you do not already have Adobe Reader, click on the icon below.